Ralph Gregory, Board Chair

 for networking and service.
 It's a great way to stay connected!” - Deborah Bayle

-Barbara began her career as a United Way professional in 1987, working at the United Way of Mid Coast in Bath Maine, the
+Barbara began her career as a United Way professional in 1987, working at the United Way of Mid Coast in Bath, Maine,

-United Way of Southeastern New England in Providence, Rhode Island, and 15 years as the Chief Professional Officer of the
+the United Way of Southeastern New England in Providence, Rhode Island, and 15 years as the Chief Professional Officer

 "UWRA is a platform for me to carry on my passion for helping Local United Ways become the best they can be in advancing the common good in